Malaysia Airlines: Financial highlights

 Malaysia Airlines experienced a RM1.25 billion loss in 2005.
 In 2006, the Business Turnaround Plan was introduced to revive the airline.
 At the end of the airline's turnaround program, in financial year 2007, Malaysia Airlines gained RM851 million net profit: a swing of RM987 million compared to RM134 million in losses in 2006, marking the national carrier's highest-ever profit in its sixty-year history.
 The achievement was recognised as the world's best airline-turnaround story in 2007, with Malaysia Airlines being awarded the Phoenix award by Penton Media's Air Transport World.

 Branding

 From the late 1990s until 2007, Malaysia Airlines used the slogan "Going Beyond Expectations" to brand itself internationally.
 In 2008, the new branding strategy slogan became "More than just an airline code.
 MH is Malaysian Hospitality", to emphasise the hospitality of its cabin crew instead of the airline's network and cabin classes.

 Since 2013, the airline has been using the slogan "Journeys are made by people you travel with".
 However, with the onset of Flight 370 and Flight 17, the airline has used a number of slogans including "#keepflying" and "#flyinghigh".
 A new slogan, "Malaysian Hospitality Begins With Us", was unveiled in 2018.

+In 2024, Malaysia Airlines has begun to incorporate a new slogan, which is "Your Gateway to Asia and Beyond" that can be seen on its official website.